NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/projects.md

 ![SkillTree Project Shared Modal](../../screenshots/admin/modal-share_proj.png)

 Copy the url and share it with your trainees.
-When the link is visited, 2 things happen:
+When the link is visited, two things happen:
-- Progress and Ranking page for that project is displayed *AND*
+- The Progress and Ranking page for that project is displayed *AND*
-- the project is automatically added to [My Project](/dashboard/user-guide/progress-and-ranking.html#progress-and-ranking-my-projects).
+- the project is automatically added to [My Projects](/dashboard/user-guide/progress-and-ranking.html#progress-and-ranking-my-projects).

 ::: warning Important
 The ``Share`` button is only displayed if the [Project Visibility](/dashboard/user-guide/projects.html#setting-visibility) is configured to the ``Discoverable on Progress and Ranking`` option.